 EncFSMP promises no nags or additional downloads and is completely free.
 It doesn’t have any extra features for sharing or file management.

 Linux users will be happy to know EncFSMP is compatible with their systems, as well as Windows and Mac.
-Android devices can use EncFSMP through the Cryptonite app, but there’s no app for iOS.
+Android devices can use EncFSMP through the Cryptonite app (Update: Cryptonite is no longer available on Google Play, but you can get it from GitHub), but there’s no app for iOS.

 Odrive is a desktop and web-based tool that allows you to link all of your cloud storage accounts together.
 You can place an encrypted folder in any location you please, such as within your Google Drive or Dropbox directories.
 Any files placed into these folders are automatically encrypted with SHA256 hashes.